Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: acknowledgments

 \section{acknowledgments}

 NY thanks K. Shimasaku for fruitful discussion.
-NY acknowledges the financial supports from JST CREST JPMHCR1414.
-This work was supported by JSPS KAKENHI Grant number JP16H05996, JP17H06360, JP17H01102, and JP17H02869.
+NY acknowledges the financial support from Japan Science and Technology Agency CREST JPMHCR1414.
+This work was supported by Japan Society for the Promotion of Science KAKENHI Grant number JP16H05996, JP17H06360, JP17H01102, and JP17H02869.